 Walks, so many scenic walks.
 Some of my favourites are coal creek falls, or Point Elizabeth track.

-There is caving near Greymouth.
-The beaches are beautiful.
+There is caving near Greymouth - you need to be on a guided tour or you could get lost in kilometres of caves.
+The beaches are beautiful but wild.
 If you let me know your interests I can help plan some of your free time.

 Eingeschränkter Internet Zugang